choripan-systems/Documentation/nobleComp/App-Install-On-Windows.md

 <br>

 > [!TIP]
 > The supplied file "nobleComp.vbs" is a Visual Basic Script that can be used to create a desktop shortcut, so that the app can be launched by simply double-clicking its icon.
+>
-To create the shortcut right-click anywhere on the desktop and select New > Shortuct from the pop-up menu.
-Then set the Target field to the full path to the nobleComp.vbs file:
+> To create the shortcut right-click anywhere on the desktop and select New > Shortuct from the pop-up menu.
+Then set the Target field to the full path to the nobleComp.vbs file.
+>
+> In this example nobleComp was installed under the "Apps" folder on the user's home folder:

 <br>